cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ## Consequences

 ### Positive
-- a simple algorithm for generating addresses for new public keys
+- a simple algorithm for generating addresses for new public keys and module accounts

 ### Negative
 - addresses do not communicate key type, a prefixed approach would have done this

 ### Neutral
 - protobuf message names are used as key type prefixes
-- public key bytes are hex encoded before generating addresses

 ## References